karlstolley/wsi/syllabus/_projects/project-03.md

 ---

-In this second of three cycles, you and your team will push your system beyond its alpha stages to achieve greater stability and test coverage along with some kind of build pipeline and continuous-integration approach to produce and deploy a series of `0.x.x-beta.x` releases.
+In this second of three cycles, you and your team will push your system beyond its alpha stages to achieve greater stability and test coverage to produce and deploy a series of `0.x.x-beta.x` releases.

 Plan to include unit, functional, and integration test coverage as early in your process as possible.
 In fact, aim for 100% test coverage of your existing, alpha code before you move on to any